-Important Dates for the Abbel family
+Early History of the Abbel family

 This web page shows only a small excerpt of our Abbel research.
 Another 223 words (16 lines of text) covering the years 1540, 1578, 1623, 1714, 1388, 1387, 1413, 1413, 1512, 1696, 1697, 1430, 1635, 1540, 1516, 1528, 1540, 1660, 1716, 1679, 1681, 1578, 1675, 1861, 1858, 1633, 1584, 1655, 1667 and 1711 are included under the topic Early Abbel History in all our PDF Extended History products and printed products wherever possible.

 Abbel Spelling Variations